Skip to main content

 Ministry of Social Development

-The Ministry of Social Development is our primary fund holder, providing funding for two key service contracts that support our work with kāpō Māori.
+The Ministry of Social Development is Kāpō Māori Aotearoa's primary funder, providing funding for two key service contracts that support our work with kāpō Māori.
 MSD is one of New Zealand's largest government departments, responsible for social policy and social services.
-Our relationship with MSD enables us to deliver targeted support services while advocating for system-level changes that better reflect the needs of tāngata whaikaha Māori.
+This contractual relationship enables Kāpō Māori Aotearoa to deliver targeted support services while advocating for system-level changes that better reflect the needs of tāngata whaikaha Māori.